-Some engineering teams have a way for an application engineer to take on a scope-bound project (like taking responsibility for a small Github issue).
+Some engineering teams have a way for an support engineer to take on a scope-bound project (like taking responsibility for a small Github issue).
 This isn’t easy for all teams and it’s better if we start with a conversation than jumping in.
 Also consider the following…

-Our Frontend Platform team welcomes you to:
+Our Frontend Crew welcomes you to: